s4fwan/i2sse-contest-2023-fake-fours/docs/report2 - With guidelines.md

 - Include a table of lists for each component of their unit tests.
 Include the test inputs, the expected output/outcome, and whether the test failed or passed.

-## Software Quality
+## Software Quality - Michael
-- Include a table that lists all warnings that the Comp1050 Checker PMD in the GitHub Actions tab raises for your project.
+- The COMP1050 Checker PMD was only able to find twi instances of the same error.
+That error was a Code style warning indicating that some of our variable names were too short in the code and may cause syntax or comprehension errors when coding or reading the code.

 1 warning from the Comp1050 checker:
 - Code style (variables were too short)

-- List which issues you fixed since week 11.
-Give a brief rationale for fixing the issue.
+-  We only had the to fix the one error, we fixed it by incorperating "camelCase" variables, which typically require two words rather than to one to be done appropiatly.
+The rationale to this change is based on the fact that when a number of global and local named variables are used within the code its benefical to use specific names rather than typical names such "x" and "y" which could end up being reused and end up mixing up crucial values.

-## Project Management
+## Project Management - Amelia

 Roles and responsibilities:
 The roles our teamed agreed on during week 8 when the sprint commenced include Safwan as our SCRUM master and Allen as our Product Owner.
 Safwan was the most appropriate choice as our SCRUM master as he has a deep understanding surrounding GitHub and possesses a lot of good group leader qualities.
 The other team members, Michael and Amelia, had the responsibility of taking turns typing up the weekly retrospectives that were due at the end of each lesson and then submitting them once all the team had reviewed and approved.